To learn more about why WordPress is the most widely distributed CMS technology in the world, go here:

 A content management system stores all of your documents, images, videos and any other type of online content in an organized way, allowing you to quickly and easily add, retrieve, edit, delete and publish content on your site.
 A content management system also allows multiple editors and authors to access, manage, and work on your site’s content and publish it on different sections of the website or blog.

 The introduction of content management systems was a pivotal step in allowing non-technical users to take charge of their own web presence.

-Before CMS applications became widely available, business owners depended entirely on the technical skills of professionals like web designers, website developers and web marketers to get a website designed, built and promoted online.
+Before CMS applications became widely available, small business owners depended entirely on the technical skills of professionals like web designers, website developers and web marketers to get a website designed, built and promoted online.

 Specialized technical knowledge was not only required to design and create a website but also to set up and configure the site, add new features and functionality, customize pages and make layout changes, as well as manage, maintain and update the site.